smasongarrison/AutoHotKey_Scripts/Compile/output.txt

 ::summarize briefly::summarize
 ::surrounding circumstances::circumstances
 ::the future to come::the future
-::there is no doubt but that::no doubt
+;::there is no doubt but that::no doubt
 ::habitual custom::custom
 ::are in receipt of::have received
 ::were in receipt of::had received